learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 Servers do a lot!
 You can think of them as a _home base_ for our websites - they're where our websites actually live!

-In order for us to build fully functional web apps, our client side code needs to be able to communicate with a server.
+In order for us to build fully functional web apps, our client-side code needs to be able to communicate with a server.

 We'll need to be able to ask our server for data, send data to our server so